 What are Potential Collision Repair Problems for Hybrid Cars?

 It can cost more to fix a hybrid car since technicians will need additional training to repair these vehicles.
+If you’re comparing quotes and wondering why numbers vary, this guide on why collision repair shop estimates differ between shops can help explain what’s being accounted for.
 There are potentially problematic collision repairs that include:

 - High Voltage Batteries.
 The batteries can be difficult to access after a collision, and they can generate enough voltage to cause significant injury or even death.
 The voltage system becomes disabled in a collision, and a trained technician must fix the problem.
 A battery replacement in a hybrid is one of the most expensive fixes.